lemlac/mulem/docs/reference.md

 ### Error Types (`error`)

 Errors are bit like both `struct` and `enum`.
-Every `error` type is a member of the `error` sum type.
-When your program compiles, all of `error`'s members get collected together.
-The compiler tracks which `error` memebers are possible in any block.
-See "Error Handling" for more details.
-Instantiation works the same as enums.
+Each `error` type represents a member of a potential **error tagged union** that's summed up per function with a result `T!E` return type.
+Every `try` / `catch` block matches patterns to the summed error tagged union in its block based on each `!` point.
+Result types flatten, so `Result[Result[T, E], F]` would become `Result[T, E|F]` where `E|F` is a tagged union of each possible error in that result.
+Instantiation works the same as structs.

 ```
 OutOfBounds :: error                 -- No data.
-DivideByZero :: error =
+ErrorMessage :: error = (str)        -- Attach a position tuple.
-    value: int               -- Attach data on this.
+DivideByZero :: error = value: int   -- Attach named member
 ```

 ```